What Exactly Is Cream Cheese?

 The recipe for cream cheese is fairly simple: Lactic acid bacteria are added to cream (or sometimes a combination of milk and cream), and this causes the pH of the cream to decrease, which in turn makes it coagulate.
 To put it simply, it separates into curds and whey.
 Then the whey is drained off, the curds are heated, stabilizers are added, and cream cheese is formed.

 Can You Make Cream Cheese at Home?

 Yes!
-It’s actually quite simple to make a good replica of cream cheese at home; though some recipes require a starter culture, the only ingredients you need are cream, milk, an acid (like lemon juice or vinegar) and salt.
-The acid makes the dairy curdle, then the curds are strained from the whey and processed in a food processor until nice and creamy.
-Not only is the method easy, but it also lends itself to lots of customization—feel free to add herbs, spices, fruits, vegetables and more to cream cheese.
+It’s actually quite simple to make a good replica of cream cheese at home.
+Some cream cheese recipes require a starter culture, but the only ingredients you really need are cream, milk, an acid (like lemon juice or vinegar) and salt.
+The acid makes the dairy curdle, then the curds are strained from the whey and processed in a food processor until creamy.
+Not only is the method easy, but it also lends itself to customization.
+You can add herbs, spices, fruits, vegetables and more to cream cheese.

 You already preheated your oven to bake a lovely swirled breakfast loaf (like this pumpkin swirl bread) and you realize you have no cream cheese.
 Luckily, there are quite a few substitutes for cream cheese you can swap in when baking.
 Some popular ones are Greek yogurt, sour cream and mascarpone cheese because they can be used as 1:1 substitutes.

 Neufchatel cheese, a soft French cheese, is very similar to American-style cream cheese.
 It has a bit more moisture than cream cheese, so if you use it in baked or cooked foods, you may notice a different texture.
 A good way to use Neufchatel is in dips and spreads where the texture difference won’t be as noticeable.

 How Do You Store Cream Cheese?